spacelift-io/terraform-starter/README.md

 ![Confirm or discard](pics/08-confirm-or-discard-min.png)

 You can always refer to the logs directly to see what's changing.
-In this case, we're creating 24 Spacelift resources, and they all look good.
+In this case, we're creating 25 Spacelift resources, and they all look good.
 So let's confirm and see what happens next:

 ![Changes applied](pics/09-changes-applied-min.png)

-Wow, 6 seconds?
+Wow, 10 seconds?
 That was quick!
-Let's go back to our main (Stacks) screen to see what we've just done.
+Let's go back to our main (Stacks) screen to see what we've just done, clicking on the Spacelift logo on top left will take you there.

 ## Step 4: Exploring created resources